ROHITMUKHERJEE9/Task-Management-CLI-Tool-/README.md

 ### Commands

-Once the tool is running, you will be presented with a menu of options:
+Once the tool is running, we will be presented with an options menu:

 1. **Add Task**
-   - Prompts you to enter the task description.
+   - Prompts us to enter the task description.
    - Example: `Enter the task: Buy groceries`

 2. **View Tasks**
-   - Displays all current tasks with their corresponding numbers.
+   - Displays all current tasks with their corresponding number.

 3. **Complete Task**
-   - Prompts you to enter the task number to mark as complete.
+   - Prompts us to enter the task number to mark as complete.
    - Example: `Enter the task number to complete: 2`

 4. **Delete Task**
-   - Prompts you to enter the task number to delete.
+   - Prompts us to enter the task number to delete.
    - Example: `Enter the task number to delete: 1`

 5. **Exit**